johanlajili/lajlii.com/content/posts/post-1.md

 const day:Kanji = "日";
 ```

-Hiraganas and Katakanas are a phonetic alphabet, that allow to represent sound.
-Kanjis are logograms, that represent concepts.
+Hiragana and Katakana are a phonetic alphabet, that allow to represent sound.
+Kanji characters are logograms, that represent concepts.

 ## 2. Japanese Standard Library